joseeden/joeden/docs/Linux/RHCSA Notes/031-Logging-Options.md

 ## Rsyslog Configuration File

-The main configuration file for `rsyslogd` is located at `/etc/rsyslog.conf`, and additional configurations can be added in the `/etc/rsyslog.d/` directory.
-The configuration file is divided into modules, global directives, and rules.
+The main configuration file, `/etc/rsyslog.conf`, contains several sections that define how logs are handled.
 The important part of the rsyslog.conf is the **RULES** section:

 ```bash
 vi /etc/rsyslog.conf